rodzanto/sm-hosting-kfp/README.md

 - d.
 Verify the installation:
 ```
-kubectl get nodes    (check both ready)
+kubectl get nodes    ###check both nodes are Ready
-kubectl -n kubeflow get all    (wait for Running)
+kubectl -n kubeflow get all    ###wait for all showing Running
-kubectl get ingress -n istio-system    (provides the URL for accessing the KFP dashboard, access from your browser and setup the user)
+kubectl get ingress -n istio-system    ###provides the URL for accessing the KFP dashboard - access from your browser and setup the user
 ```

 - f.
 Setup AWS IAM permissions for the Service Account: First get the OIDC...